1. Home

 A model toy car sits on a laptop as user searches for car insurance

-• Insurance Premium Tax (IPT): This is a 12% tax that the government levies on all insurance policies.
+• Insurance Premium Tax (IPT): This is a tax that the government imposes on all insurance policies.
+There are two rates of IPT: a standard rate of 12% and a higher rate of 20%, which applies to travel insurance, electrical appliance insurance and some car insurance.

-• Serious injury compensation: When people make a claim for a serious injury, like whiplash, insurers use the Ogden rate to calculate payouts.
+• Serious injury compensation: When people make a claim for a serious injury, like whiplash, insurers use something known as the Ogden rate to calculate payouts.
 This can go up and down and has a direct impact on the cost of your cover.

-If an insurer thinks you’re high risk, they’re likely to charge more.
-When car insurance companies calculate your car insurance costs, some common risk factors include:
+The bottom line is that if an insurer thinks you’re high risk, they’re likely to charge more.
+When car insurance companies calculate your car insurance costs, common risk factors include:

 Car accidents

-Even a minor accident could increase the cost of your insurance.
-If an accident was your fault you might expect a significant increase to your insurance costs.
-But even if it wasn’t your fault the cost of your cover might still go up.
+Even a minor accident could bump up the cost of your insurance.
+If an accident was your fault, you might expect an increase in your insurance costs.
+But even if it wasn’t your fault, the cost of your cover might still go up.

 Points on your licence

-Your insurance may go up if you’ve got points on your licence.
-Some points stay on your licence for several years, depending on the severity.
-Make sure you declare any points on your licence and the reason for them to your insurer.
-If you don’t disclose them, your insurer might not pay out if you need to claim.
+You must declare any points on your licence and the reason for them to your insurer.
+If you don't, you could invalidate your policy, and your insurer might not pay out if you need to claim.

 Car modifications

-Car modifications make cars more attractive to thieves, which increases their chance of being stolen.
+Car modifications can sometimes make cars more attractive to thieves, which ups the chances of them being stolen.

 Other modifications might increase the speed and power of the car, which puts you at more risk of being involved in an accident.
 What counts as a modification varies between insurers, as does the additional cost.

-Some insurers offer modified car insurance specifically for modified vehicles, too.
+Look out for insurers who may offer insurance specifically for modified vehicles.

 Your car’s value